 The majority of Ticos speak English, but not all.
 Before you come, learning a few basic Spanish phrases would be beneficial.

 10. Costa Rica is safe, and theft is the most common crime.

 Lock your car and doors, and keep an eye on your belongings in Costa Rica, where petty theft is the norm.
-There are always a few nasty men waiting about to take advantage of foreigners in large cities and tourist regions, just as there are in other major cities and tourist locations.
+There are always a few nasty men waiting to take advantage of foreigners in large cities and tourist regions, just as in other major cities and tourist locations.

 11. Rainy season doesn’t mean it’s bad to travel.